Minimata/WebGl/README.md

 Include webgl-debug.js in your html code.
 Put your calls to any webglTools.js (usually in initWebGl method) in a try - catch block.

-That's it ! >ou're ready to go !
+That's it !
+You're ready to go !

 ## Recommendations